Suterra Blog

 As March approaches, traps to monitor the first codling moth flight will soon be placed in walnut orchards.
 Below are some reminders of best practices for monitoring and managing..

-Best Practices on Codling Moth Monitoring in Apple Orchards
+Best Practices for Codling Moth Monitoring in Apple Orchards